richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 One of the roles of the group is to find better ways of doing standard analysis routines.
 The group develops workflows using Grasshopper with Honeybee and Ladybug, and then disseminates this knowledge to design teams.
 In terms of developments in environmental performance, Gallou sees that interoperability is improving, ‘designers don’t need to export and import into Ecotect as solar analysis tools are available right in Rhino’.(1) The SMG has written a custom tool for MicroStation that implements Radiance, and has created its own wrapper for widely available environmental tools Ladybug and Honeybee called Ladybee.
 [2-8]

+By using Pachyderm in Rhino, he is able to both design and simulate using the same software, and therefore does not have to bother with translation[2-8]

 #### dynamo
 BA: When designing computational tools, some strategies we use to ensure our tools are robust and not subject to failure is to try building them as natively as possible.
 What do I mean when I say that?
 There has been this HUGE push to open-source tools (which is amazing), but comes with its own set of challenges.
 As an example, Dynamo is an open-source program to which the industry can contribute its own custom packages, or add-ins.
 The challenge when using someone else’s open-source package is that you are now subject to the integrity of their tool.
 If there is a flaw in their tool, or if it no longer works when a new release of Dynamo comes out, you are now subject to that defect.
 We prefer to use our own custom nodes, as it gives us greater control over the tool and its integrity.
 Bill Allen (BA)